-415 Figure 8c reveals minor inter-annual variations in both the spread and the maximum estimates of modelled melt rates.
-Monthly RACMO melt totals were highest during December in most of the study years, but peak melt was modelled to have occurred during January in six melt seasons.
-In years when maximum melt was modelled to have occurred during December, total lake area typically (75 % of the time) peaked during the first half of January, indicating a lag between peak melt and peak lake storage of ~15-30 days.
-Similar lag times were observed in years when modelled melt values were highest in January, with 420 total lake area in these years most commonly peaking in either the second half of January or early February (Table 2).
-The duration of high (>30 mm w.e.) melt rates also varied between years.
+Mean monthly RACMO melt was highest during December in most of the study years, but peak melt was modelled to have occurred during January in six melt seasons.
+In years when maximum melt was modelled to have occurred during December, total lake area typically (75% of the time) peaked during the first half of January, indicating a lag between peak melt and peak lake storage of $\sim 15-$ 30 d.
+Similar lag times were observed in years when modelled melt values were highest in January, with total lake area in these years most commonly peaking in either the second half of January or early February (Table 2).
+The duration of high (> 30 mm w.e.) melt rates also varied between years.
 In 2005/06, high melt rates were experienced over a single month (December), whilst remaining very low during other months of the melt season.
 This matches well with the lake area data for that year, where a sharp increase in total lake area was observed between mid-December and mid-January, before rapidly dropping again by the end of January.
-In some years, maximum melt rates were sustained over both December and 425 January, although absolute values of melt rate were usually lower in these years.
-In 2012/13, for example, the maximum monthly melt estimate was 21.0 mm w.e., but because this level of relatively low melt was sustained over a period of two months, the seasonal melt total was the fourth highest during the study period (Fig. 9).
+In some years, maximum melt rates were sustained over both December and January, although absolute values of melt rate were usually lower in these years.
+In 2012/13, for example, the maximum monthly melt estimate was 21.0 mm w.e., but because this level of relatively low melt was sustained over a period of 2 months, mean seasonal melt was the fourth highest during the study period (Fig. 9).